yguitton/training-material/topics/genome-annotation/tutorials/braker3/tutorial.md

 To annotate our genome using Braker3, we will use the following files:

 - The **genome sequence** in fasta format.
 For best results, the sequence should be soft-masked beforehand.
 You can learn how to do it by following the [RepeatMasker tutorial]({% link topics/genome-annotation/tutorials/repeatmasker/tutorial.md %}).
 For this tutorial, we will try to annotate the genome assembled in the [Flye assembly tutorial]({% link topics/assembly/tutorials/flye-assembly/tutorial.md %}).
 The size of the genome has been reduced to reduce Braker3 execution time.
-- Some **RNAseq data** in fastq format.
+- Some **RNAseq data** in bam format.
 We will align them on the genome, and Braker3 will use it as evidence to annotate genes.
 - A set of **protein sequences**, like UniProt/SwissProt.
-It is important to have good quality.
-The number of protein sequences has been reduced to reduce Braker3's execution time.
+It is important to have good quality, curated sequences here, and the UniProt/SwissProt databank fits very well.
+For this tutorial, we have prepared a subset of this databank to speed up computing, but you should use UniProt/SwissProt for real life analysis.

 > <hands-on-title>Data upload</hands-on-title>
 >